divyaa-choudhary/divyaa-choudhary/README.md

 ### 🌱 Currently Learning
 - Spring Security & JWT
 - Building slick CI/CD pipelines that just work
-- Mastering design patterns - one at a time
+- Experimenting with Design Patterns - one at a time
 - Mastering the art of learning things on the fly

 ### 🎯 Interests